French Way from Roncesvalles to Logroño

 -

-Local gastronomy:: Traveling through northern Spain, this route will allow you to savor the best of the cuisine of Navarra and La Rioja regions.
+Local gastronomy:: Traveling through northern Spain, this route will allow you to savor the best of the cuisine of Navarre and La Rioja regions.
 From typical dishes to exceptional wines!
 The variety of flavors in this area will be another reason that will make you fall in love with the French Way.

 During the journey, you will pass through some of the most charming towns in Spain, such as Pamplona, famous for its San Fermín festival, and Estella, known as "the Toledo of the North".
 In addition, you can enjoy mountain landscapes and vineyard plains that will accompany you until you reach the city of Logroño, in the heart of La Rioja.